Yashsankpal/chat-app/README.md

 Chat-app made using MERN
-with socket.io real time engine :)
+with socket.io as a real time engine :)